Kelli posted this awesome review idea a few weeks ago called “April Showers Bring May Flowers” HERE

 If you are short on supplies, print or draw everything on white paper and color.

-You can download as many of the components that you like HERE.
+You can download as many of the components using my button below that you like.
 I printed 3 stems on green card stock.

 I printed 5 petals/drops on pink card stock, 5 petals/drops on purple card stock, 5 petals/drops on orange card stock and 15 petals/rain drops on blue card stock.
 So 15 colored petals and 15 blue rain drops.
 The pink/purple/orange petals/raindrops go on the back side of the blue petals/raindrops.